waveform-computing/db2utils/docs/PCRE_GROUPS.rst

 Description
 ===========

 PCRE groups table function.
-Given a regular expression in PATTERN, and some text to search in TEXT, the function performs a search for PATTERN in the text and returns the result as a table containing a row for each matching group (including group 0 which implicitly covers the entire search pattern).
+Given a regular expression in **PATTERN**, and some text to search in **TEXT**, the function performs a search for **PATTERN** in the text and returns the result as a table containing a row for each matching group (including group 0 which implicitly covers the entire search pattern).

 Parameters
 ==========

 PATTERN
     The Perl-compatible Regular Expression (PCRE) to search for.

 TEXT
     The text to search within.